Continual Robot Skill and Task Learning via Dialogue: Related Work

 \section{Related Work}

-\textbf{Skill Discovery and Continual Learning.} The area of visuo-motor continual learning is getting a lot of attention recently~\cite{wan2024lotus,xu2023xskill,liu2024tail}. \citet{wan2024lotus} discover new skills from segments of demonstrations by unsupervised incremental clustering. \citet{xu2023xskill} learn the skill representation by aligning skills from different embodiments, and can re-compose the learned skills to complete a novel combination. \citet{liu2024tail} introduce task-specific \emph{adapters} using low-rank adaptation techniques~\cite{hu2021lora}, preventing the agent from forgetting the learned skills when learning the new skills.
-However, these frameworks assume the presence of the demonstrations for the new tasks, and only discover skills in a passive fashion.
-Our proposed framework actively reasons and requests the human users for the demonstrations of the unseen skills while performing the ones it knows.
-This reasoning is done in two stages: first the human enacts the behavior, once the robot has seen this behavior it decides if it can perform the enacted behavior or not.
-After this reasoning the robot can choose to source demonstrations from the human using a joystick.
-This is a more natural setup for a language enabled continual learning agent in the real world.
-Furthermore, our agent requires less than ten demonstrations from the user to discover the new task without forgetting any of the learned skills which is an improvement over existing passive continual learning methods~\citep{liu2024tail, wan2024lotus}.
+\textbf{Skill Discovery and Continual Learning.} The area of visuo-motor continual learning attracts a lot of attention~\cite{wan2024lotus,xu2023xskill,liu2024tail}.
+Previous work discovers new skills for robots from robot trajectories~\cite{wan2024lotus}, even from human demonstrations~\cite{xu2023xskill}.
+Another line of work~\cite{liu2024tail, liang2022transformer} extended low-rank adaptation techniques~\cite{hu2021lora} to robotics and developed robot policies that can continually learn new skills without catastrophic forgetting.
+However, these frameworks assume the presence of the demonstrations for the new skills, and only discover skills in a passive fashion.
+This work is a more natural setup for a language enabled continual learning agent in the real world.
+Furthermore, our agent requires only three demonstrations from the user to learn the new skill, which improves the data efficiency over existing visuo-motor continual learning methods~\citep{liu2024tail, wan2024lotus}.

-\textbf{Human-Robot Dialogue.} Human-Robot dialog is a mature problem~\cite{dai2024think, Tellex2014AskingFH, Thomason2020JointlyIP, ijcai2018p1}.
-Traditional methods use statistical algorithms with a pre-defined grammar, such as semantic parsing~\cite{Thomason2020JointlyIP,Tellex2014AskingFH}, to connect the semantics of the dialogue to the environment's perceptual inputs.
-On the other hand, recent advancements in natural language processing (NLP) have led to Large Language Models (LLMs) that process natural language in free form.
-Grounded with perceptive inputs from the environment, these LLMs have been used in robotics research generate executable plans~\cite{ahn2022i}.
-Furthermore, \citet{ren2023robots} and \citet{dai2024think} use LLMs to ask for human feedback for the robot agents demonstrating the importance of dialog.
-However, these approaches leverage planning with LLMs where as we are attempting to learn continuous visuo-motor skills on the robot by asking for help.
+\textbf{Human-Robot Dialogue.} Human-Robot dialog is a mature problem~\cite{dai2024think, Tellex2014AskingFH, Thomason2020JointlyIP, ijcai2018p1, padmakumar2021teachtaskdrivenembodiedagents}.
+Grounded with perceptive inputs from the environment, LLMs have been used in robotics research generate executable plans~\cite{ahn2022i}.
+Furthermore, other work use LLMs to ask for human feedback for the robot agents demonstrating the importance of dialog~\citep{ren2023robots, dai2024think}.
+However, we are attempting to learn continuous visuo-motor skills on the robot by asking for help and not specify plans.
+Recently, \citet{grannen2024vocalsandboxcontinuallearning} demonstrated a dialog-based skill learning approach, however they are either learning static visuo-motor pick and place tasks or learning dynamic skill with keypoints and dynamic movement primitives (DMPs).
+We do not make any such assumptions and continually learn end-to-end visuo-motor skills from user data in a few-shot setting allowing for better generalizability.